 The interview below was originally published in September 2009.
 Most recently Tim Latham mixed the Grammy Award winning, multiple Tony award winning Original Cast album for Hamilton the musical and the Hamilton mixtapes.
-These albums are both currently (December 2016) in the top 20 albums in the United States.

 Tim Latham is a Grammy award winning producer, engineer and Mixer.
 He has worked with Lou Reed, Brittney Spears, the Black Eyed Peas, De La Soul, A Tribe Called Quest, the Fun Loving Criminals and countless other artists.
 He has been doing mostly mixing projects of late and was kind enough to take some time to speak to me after a overseeing the mastering of one of his latest projects while at Sterling Sound.

 Tim thanks again for your time.
 As someone who has been in the business as long as you have been I was hoping you could tell me what you wish more artists would do before asking you to mix a record and then hopefully find out a bit more about how you have built the career you have today.

 TL: Well, for recording purposes, hire an engineer.
 Always.
 Don’t let your friend who knows how to use Pro Tools be the engineer.
 You can find someone in engineering school for $20 an hour, even on a budget.
 It is money wisely-spent even if it’s going to be recorded on an M Box.
 You need a set of ears there.

 You get a lot of files that are poorly recorded?

 TL: Often everything needs to be replaced, and I have to re-do the drums.
 Any beginning band should spend money making their demo or record- it’s worth it.

 Did you start out as an artist?

 TL: I started off as an engineer and gopher.